thelogicalgrammar/compositionalModes/README.md

 The model's meanings essentially follow an intensional version of the Heim & Krazter's model.
 The extensions includes `e`, `t`, and some types recursively defined from these.
 The meanings are functions `<s,\phi>` for some extensional type `\phi`.

 The main difficulty is getting around C++'s rigid typing system.
+In particular, the composition function needs to take meanings of different types and returns meanings of different types.
 To do so, I used `std::variant` types to encode a general 'meaning' type.
 This meaning type can take on any of a manually specified list of semantic types.
 I included a list of the commonly discussed ones.
+Unfortunately, this makes everything more complicated.
+Sometimes you eat the bear and sometimes the bear eats you.

 The meaning variant type also contains an `Empty` type that indicates an object that is meaningless.
-This simplifies the implementation of various things.
+This simplifies the implementation of various things, such as the composition function and the presupposition failure mechanism.

 ## Learning / evolution